 The city initially picked an option that was almost half the cost of the Aqua Clear system approved for purchase, but Smith said it didn’t meet all the criteria set by the State Water Resources Control Board’s Division of Drinking Water.
 Smith said he wasn’t too concerned about the cost because earlier in the day he had submitted a request to the state, which has been receptive to working with the city, for an equivalent amount of emergency grant funds.
 “They agreed to cover the cost of these two items,” Smith said.
 “But the original cost estimate was not this great, so basically we added another $150,000, another $180,000 to that request.”

-Included in that request were replacement parts, such as spare reverse-osmosis membranes, for the other surface water desalination plant the city bought to treat water from the Noyo River.
-That desalination plant is intended for times when a combination of low stream flows and high tides render the water from the river too brackish to drink.
+Included in that request were replacement parts, such as spare reverse-osmosis membranes, for a surface water desalination plant the city bought to treat water from the Noyo River.
+That desalination plant is intended for times when a combination of low streamflow and high tides render the water from the river too brackish to drink.
 The city is investing in a pretreatment process that should prevent the membranes from fouling, but Smith said it was good to have redundancy in the system in the form of extra membranes.
 “We’re just spending a few extra dollars to make sure that everything works as it should,” he said.

-The groundwater desalination equipment would likely draw about 40 gallons per minute, or about 57,600 gallons per day, Smith said.
+The groundwater treatment equipment would likely draw about 40 gallons per minute, or about 57,600 gallons per day, Smith said.
 Fort Bragg City Manager Tabatha Miller added that would cover almost 10% of the city’s water needs or about 280 households.
 “It’s a pretty good add to our water supply,” Miller said.
 The water isn’t currently being used by the elementary school or Fort Bragg Unified School District.